slatedocs/slate/source/includes/markdown/_07-auth.html.md

 * Applications can be created from the ["Apps" tab of your account settings](https://app.asana.com/-/account_api), where you will find your Client ID and Client Secret.
 * The endpoint for user authorization is `https://app.asana.com/-/oauth_authorize`
 * The endpoint for token exchange is `https://app.asana.com/-/oauth_token`
+* The endpoint for revoking a token is `https://app.asana.com/-/oauth_revoke`
 * Asana supports the Authorization Code Grant flow.
 * Once an access token has been obtained your application can make calls on behalf of the user